-- It is estimated the caldarium of poisonous gases that swept through Pompeii travelled at 30-40 mph.
+- It is estimated the caldarium of poisonous gases that swept through Pompeii traveled at 30-40 mph.
 Lava, heated to 2000 degrees Fahrenheit, moved three feet a minute in 1944.

 - Scientists warn that Vesuvius is no less dangerous today, and is merely napping.
 The Osservatorio Vesuviano (institute) monitors all activity.